Video Review of Total Parental Nutrition (TPN) Procedures

-- Take remaining Saline Flush and push the plunger just enough to remove the air bubble.
-(If you removed the cap to do this, don’t let the inside of the cap touch anything or it will become contaminated).
-Recap the syringe if you removed cap during this process.
+- Take the remaining Saline Flush and push the plunger just enough to remove the air bubble.
+(If you removed the cap, don’t let the inside of the cap touch anything, or it will become contaminated).
+Recap the syringe if you removed the cap during this process.

-- Remove green cap from the end of IV line and discard.
+- Remove the green cap from the end of the IV line and discard it.

-- Scrub line 10 seconds with alcohol wipe.
+- Scrub line 10 seconds with an alcohol wipe.

-- Remove cap of saline syringe and set aside.
-Attach syringe to IV line.
+- Remove the cap of the saline syringe and set it aside.
+Attach the syringe to the IV line.

 - Inject saline using push/pause technique until push complete.

 - Leaving syringe attached to the IV line to protect the end of it while you get the TPN ready.